 What support will there be for my child’s overall well-being?

-Mrs Bell, Mrs Buckton and Mrs Jeffrey make up the school inclusion team.
+Miss Dryden-Jones, Mrs Bradbury, Miss Adair and Mrs Hewitt make up the school inclusion team.
 Together they can signpost parents to where additional support can be gained for a child and their family including that which is available locally.
 A member of the Inclusion team will attend all meetings concerning children’s well-being, putting together the relevant action plans to meet the child’s needs, with support from professionals where appropriate.

 What specialist services and expertise are available or accessed by the school?